doolieSoft/djbourse/README.md

 # djbourse

+This django app helps me monitor some stocks.
+It is using [AlphaVantage](https://rapidapi.com/alphavantage/api/alpha-vantage) API to get prices history for monitored stocks.
+It needs an api_key from AlphaVantage.
+When you have it, you can add it to the table AlphaVantageApiKey via django admin.
+If you use the batch file below, you have to put the api_key as parameter in order to update prices.

 # .BAT Example for prices update (run each day)
 Create a bat file and put the code below.
 It will download a json file for each stock with flag **monitored** or **is_favorite** and add prices in database.
+Note that you need an api_key from [AlphaVantage](https://rapidapi.com/alphavantage/api/alpha-vantage) because a call is done to their API website to have stocks history prices.

 ```
 echo off